Quantitative comparison of electrically induced spin and orbital polarizations in heavy-metal/3d-metal bilayers: Introduction

 In the following, we first introduce the theoretical framework of linear response within DFT and subsequently apply our formalism to compute the spin and orbital responses for the considered bilayer systems, for various Pt thicknesses.
-We analyze the spatial symmetry of the spin response, which is embodied in the spin ME susceptibility tensor $\boldsymbol{\chi}^s$, and show how it depends on the relative direction of the induced spin polarization $\delta \bm{S}$ with respect to the applied electric field $\bm{E}$, the equilibrium magnetization direction $\bm{M}$, and the system geometry.
-The tensors can be decomposed into odd-in-$\bm{M}$ and even-in-$\bm{M}$ components and thereby provide insight in the distinct microscopic origins (as SHE and SREE) of SOT.
+We analyze the spatial symmetry of the spin response, which is embodied in the spin ME susceptibility tensor $\boldsymbol{\chi}^s$. {\blue We show that the direction of the induced spin magnetization $\delta\bm{S}$} depends on the relative directions of the applied electric field $\bm{E}$, the equilibrium magnetization direction $\bm{M}$, and the system geometry.
+The tensors can be decomposed into odd-in-$\bm{M}$ and even-in-$\bm{M}$ components. {\blue Based on this parity with respect to $\bm{M}$, we discuss their relationship to the DL and FL components of the SOT.}

 The relative importance of those tensor contributions strongly depends on the position of the atomic layer in the slab, and, to a lesser extent, to the thickness of the Pt slab.
-We investigate furthermore the magnetization-direction dependence of the spin responses and use symmetry relations to keep track of individual components efficiently.
-We perform a similar analysis for the OHE and OREE.
-Whereas quantities associated with the SHE, SREE and OREE are spin-orbit induced, a nonzero OHE is present in the absence of spin-orbit interaction.
-Finally, we discuss the relationship between the components of $\boldsymbol{\chi}^S$ and the SHE/SREE, comparing their relative magnitude.
-We find that the induced spin polarization at the Pt/Ni and Pt/Co interfaces is mainly due to the SHE, whereas the SREE{-like component} plays a bigger role for the top ferromagnetic Ni and Co layers.
-The orbital polarization is practically completely due to the OHE.
-We compute effective spin-orbit torques on the magnetic Ni and Co layers and compare our results with previously reported values.
+We investigate furthermore the magnetization-direction dependence of the spin {\blue and orbital} responses. {\blue Whereas the spin response vanishes when the spin-orbit interaction is turned off, off-diagonal components of the orbital ME tensor remain.} We compute effective spin-orbit torques on the magnetic Ni and Co layers and compare our results with previously reported values. {\blue Finally, we compare the relative importance of the FL and DL components of $\boldsymbol{\chi}^S$ and discuss their relationship to the SHE ad SREE.
+We find that the induced spin polarization on the Pt side of the Pt/Ni and Pt/Co interfaces mainly leads to a FL SOT while the induced spin polarization further into the FM layer contributes more to the DL torque component.}